Academic

 Transfer Credit Policy Link to section

 Graduate-level coursework taken prior to matriculation in a graduate degree program is classified as possible transfer work.
-Limits on transfer credits are set at the program level.
+Limits on transfer credits are set at the school and program level.
 Credit hours may be accepted toward degree requirements if the subjects taken form an integral part of the proposed program of study and if taken within five years of the date of matriculation with a grade of B or higher as interpreted in this University.

 Policy for Transferring in Credits Toward a PhD Link to section